Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Introduction

 The paper is organized as follows.
-In Sec.~\ref{sec:model} brief reviews are given of the quantization of complex charged scalar and spin $\frac{1}{2}$ fields in electrodynamics.
-The semiclassical backreaction equations are discussed in Sec.~\ref{sec:semiclass} along with the renormalization techniques used.
-Particle production and conservation of energy for the systems are discussed in Sec.~\ref{sec:energy} and some numerical results are shown for a case in which there is a classical current that is proportional to a delta function in time.
-The linear response equations are derived in Sec.~\ref{sec:criterion}, with connection to Appendix A, with a discussion of the validity criterion that will be implemented for the cases at hand.
-In Sec.~\ref{sec:numerical} some of the results of our numerical calculations, which are related to the validity of the semiclassical approximation, are presented and discussed.
+In Sec.~\ref{sec:model} brief reviews are given of the quantization of complex charged scalar and spin-$\frac{1}{2}$ fields in electrodynamics.
+The semiclassical backreaction equations are also discussed along with the renormalization techniques used.
+In Sec.~\ref{sec:energy} the details of the particle production process are investigated for the case of a classical current profile proportional to a delta function.
+Also discussed is the transfer of energy between the electric field and the created particles.
+The criterion for the validity of the semiclassical approximation that we use is discussed in Sec.~\ref{sec:criterion} where both the general form and the specific form of the linear response equation are displayed for the separate cases of a scalar field and spin-$\frac{1}{2}$ field coupled to the electromagnetic field.
+In Sec.~\ref{sec:numerical} some of the results of numerical calculations we have made related to the validity of the semiclassical approximation are presented and discussed.
 A summary of our results and some conclusions are given in Sec.~\ref{sec:conclusions}.
-The Appendix contains derivations of the specific contributions to the linear response equations from the current-current commutator.
+The Appendix contains derivations of the specific contributions to the linear response equations from the current-current commutators when scalar fields and spin $\frac{1}{2}$ fields are coupled to the electromagnetic field.